MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/09/devtools.md

    The extension running inside Visual Studio Code, matching the dark theme of Visual Studio Code, and a new **Helpful Links** sidebar
 :::image-end:::

-The light theme from Visual Studio Code is also supported.
+Light themes from Visual Studio Code are also supported.

 :::image type="complex" source="../../media/2021/09/devtools-extension-light-theme.msft.png" alt-text="The extension running inside Visual Studio Code, matching the light theme of Visual Studio Code, and a new Helpful Links sidebar" lightbox="../../media/2021/09/devtools-extension-light-theme.msft.png":::
    The extension running inside Visual Studio Code, matching the light theme of Visual Studio Code, and a new **Helpful Links** sidebar